ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 }
 ```

-Meanwhile in the parent we wait for the child, set up our ptrace options, and then enter a loop where we tell the child to continue until the next syscall until we see it exit:
+Meanwhile in the parent we wait for the child, set up our ptrace options, and then enter the loop where we tell the child to continue until the next syscall or until we see it exit:

 ```rust
 fn parent(child: Pid, _config: &Config) -> ChildExit {